Art, B.F.A.

 The BFA major is designed to give art students flexibility in constructing their program which will include one of seven areas of concentration.

 The Animation Concentration focuses on equipping students with central skills in the discipline of animation to prepare them for professional outcomes in the entertainment industry.
-Note: Students were accepted into this concentration beginning Fall 2022.

 The Design Concentration integrates a fine arts perspective into a curriculum that promotes conceptual thinking and transdisciplinary investigation while developing technical proficiencies to engage a contemporary practice.

 The Illustration Concentration develops students' proficiencies in commercial applications of drawing, painting, and digital forms, as a means to prepare them for professional outcomes in various industries.
-Note: Students were accepted into this concentration beginning Fall 2022.

 The Painting Concentration focuses on a wide range of painting practices including observational representation, figuration, and abstraction while engaging students in current discourses within the discipline.